opawg/user-agents/README.md

   * `macos`
   * `windows`
 * `description` (string): intended to be a humanly readable description of the app, bot or other
-* `infourl` (string): a link to the homepage of the app, bot or other, for public consumption
+* `info_url` (string): a link to the homepage of the app, bot or other, for public consumption
 * `svg` (string): a name of a square SVG file, intended for use in app dashboards for identification purposes
-* `developernotes` (string): freeform notes for developers, where it is helpful to leave notes on behaviour of certain useragents or bots.
+* `developer_notes` (string): freeform notes for developers, where it is helpful to leave notes on behaviour of certain useragents or bots.

 If `bot` is set to `true`, no other properties need to be specified.